Brooksville’s Southern Charm

 Visiting Brooksville Today

 Local art is displayed in several businesses, as well as murals painted on historic buildings throughout the downtown area.
 The Brooksville City Hall building houses a changing art exhibit in The Uptown Gallery, and all are welcome.
 There is no charge.

 Brooksville’s architecture is interesting, and a wonderful historic walking tour can be had for the simple act of following the map here.
 If you would like more information about each building on the historic tour, download the complete guide here.

 Visit the May Stringer Museum, located at 600 West Jefferson.
 Housed in the 1850 Stringer House, a Queen Anne masterpiece with a four-story tower, this historic building is reputed to be haunted.

 F. L. Stringer was a State Senator and judge.
 With thousands of historic artifacts and regular tours, it commemorates the Civil War era and provides a glimpse at the lifestyle and relics of a gone, but not forgotten, segment of American history.
 Ghost tours are held on Friday and Saturday nights by reservation.

-Continue east to find another wonderful shopping area, featuring the Hawkins House, Saxon Manor, The Wired Bird, and the Florida Cracker Trading Company and Tap Room.
-There is even an old-fashioned Coney Island where Elvis ate.
+Continue east to find another wonderful shopping area, featuring the Hawkins House, Saxon Manor, and the Florida Cracker Trading Company and Tap Room.
+There is even an old-fashioned Coney Island where Elvis is reported to have eaten.

 Expanding Beyond Brooksville’s City Limits

-If you travel north on US 41, you can visit the historic Chinsegut Manor House at the Chinsegut Retreat Center and rediscover the magic that caused its last private owners to name it Chinsegut, meaning, “a place where lost things are found.”
+If you travel north on US 41, you can visit the Chinsegut Hill Historic Site and rediscover the magic that caused its last private owners to name it Chinsegut, meaning, “a place where lost things are found.”
 Learn their story of courage and civil rights for all.

 Head back south on U.S. 41 and then travel east on S.R.
 50/U.S. 98.
 Make a right on Spring Lake Highway (541) and follow it to the top of the hill.
 On the left is Boyett’s Grove Citrus and Timeless Attraction.
 Here you will find a wonderful zoo where you can feed the animals, a dinosaur cave, aquariums, birds, snakes, alligators and more.